hdahou/smartbrain/README.md

 A facial recognition app built with react, node, express, postgreSQL which utilises the clarifai API to detect a face in an image which is uploaded via URL.
 Includes sign in & registration page which is connected to back end database.
 Server built in node/express dealing with requests from the front end.
 Deployed via Heroku.

-Note: Unforunately due to breaking changes in some of the isntalled packages, the particles and tilt functions of the page have been removed.
+Note: Unforunately due to breaking changes in some of the installed packages, the particles and tilt functions of the page have been removed.